IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/DBA/StartDIS.md

 This is to help indicate that you need to type or copy/paste all of the text.
 Notice the **Copy to clipboard** button (![](_attachments/copyToClipboard.png)).
 Use it to copy the text and then use your system's paste option (++cmd+v++ or ++ctrl+v++) to enter the text.

-## Start the SQL Data Insights Service
+Follow the directions below to start the SQL Data Insights service.

 - Open the **Putty terminal**, by clicking on the proper desktop icon **(A)**.